DataDog/terraform-provider-datadog/website/docs/r/dashboard_list.markdown

 ## Example Usage

-Create a new Dashboard list with two dashbaords
+Create a new Dashboard list with two dashboards

 ```hcl
 resource "datadog_dashboard_list" "new_list" {